 Sometimes I wonder if my mental techniques of remembering places I’ve visited are a little weird.
-I usually recollect moments by the books I bought or movie theaters I visited.
+I usually recollect moments by the books I bought or movie theatres I attended.
 Sometimes, it’s about the people – strangers even – that I encountered for a few minutes or restaurants I ate at, or farts I passed while bunking in the same room with friends (go back and read that again.
-You read it right the first time round).
+You read it right the first time around).

-Of course souvenirs – such as my shot glass collection – are obvious reminders.
+Of course souvenirs – such as my shot glass collection – are visible reminders.
 Still, I wonder if others link their travel memories to obscure happenings like I do.

 Over the years, my preference for drinking alcohol has matured into being something I enjoy and cherish for taste and not something that needs to be done to “fit in” or look cool.